hcitang/ricelab/_posts/2017-06-16-my-phone-my-notifications.md

 One other thing I realize at this point is that this strategy only works for me if no one else in my social circle does the same thing.
 So, if I am regularly in contact with you, sorry, these tips and tricks are not for you.

 But, fundamentally, one thing I like about this strategy is that it puts me back into control of my notifications, my phone, and effectively, my life.
-I do and deal with notifications on my terms.
+I like to deal with notifications on my terms.
 That's a good feeling.